adamzvolanek/DevRackDocs/devrack/docker stacks/cloud/filebrowser_quantum.md

    1. Click **New** at the bottom right.
       1. Enter a username.
       2. Enter a password twice.
-      3. Under "Defined allowed sources and user scope within them", ensure "Alexandria Cloud" is selected and select the users directory in `/`.
+      3. Under "Defined allowed sources and user scope within them", ensure "Alexandria Cloud" is selected and select the users directory instead of `/`.
       4. Review the permissions for the *user*.
       5. Select "Save".
       6. Enter *admin password* and click **Confirm**.